realworldocaml/book/en/files-modules-and-programs.md

 For example, imagine we wanted to add a function to `Counter` for returning the line with the median frequency count.
-If the number of lines is even, then there is no precise median, so the function would return the two lines before and after the median instead.
+If the number of lines is even, then there is no precise median and the function would return the lines before and after the median instead.
 We'll use a custom type to represent the fact that there are two possible return values.
 Here's a possible implementation.